 In April 2004, GRSG agreed to set up an informal VDS group of experts to develop the proposal further.
 In October 2004, GRSG noted concerns about possible consequences of an external access to the vehicle electronic systems and about the incompatibility of the VDS with the 1968 Vienna Convention.
 The Vienna Convention establishes that "every driver shall at all times be able to control his vehicle".
 Experts were requested to reflect on "vehicle tracking systems" that could be considered as an alternative to the VDS.
-In April 2005, the VDS proposal was withdrawn because a possibility of remote access to vehicle electronic systems, a remote acceptable.
-As the VDS cannot be isolated from other vehicle electronic systems, a remote intervention from the outside could facilitate criminal attacks on the vehicle electronics (such as software viruses) and could lead to malfunctions of the vital vehicle safety and emissions systems for example to the engine, steering controls, braking and stability systems.
+In April 2005, the VDS proposal was withdrawn because a possibility of remote access to vehicle electronic systems, a remote intervention from the outside could facilitate criminal attacks on the vehicle electronics (such as software viruses) and could lead to malfunctions of the vital vehicle safety and emissions systems for example to the engine, steering controls, braking and stability systems.
 GRSG agreed that the VDS informal group should continue working to elaborate requirements for "Advanced Vehicle Security Systems (AVSS)".